If you have never engaged a lawyer in Singapore, you will be faced with a myriad of choices and you may face great difficulty in making a decision.

 This is especially if you are based overseas or have never met a Singapore lawyer before.

-Should you go to the large law firms, or should you go to the nearest or cheapest law firm?
+Should you go to the large law firms, a boutique litigation law firm in Singapore, or should you go to the nearest or cheapest law firm?

 What about lawyers who are famous or experienced, would they necessarily do a better job?